ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 ```
 {: screen}

 To apply user tags to a volume, use the `ibm_is_volume` resource.
-The following example specifies the volume `r010-bdb8fc70-8afb-4622-826a-d65a9fc477a4` and the tag `dev:test` to be attached to the volume.
+The following example specifies the volume `r010-bdb8fc70-8afb-4622-826a-d65a9fc477a4` and the tags `env:test`, `bkp:test`, and `bcp:test` to be attached to the volume.

 ```terraform
 resource "ibm_is_volume" "example" {